Historic Images of Singleton's Mill at Layburys Creek

 (3a) Woodcut based on a sketch by "Mr. Collingridge, Sydney", 1881.

-A woodcut of Singletons Mill at Layburys Creek, Wisemans Ferry NSW, based on a sketch by Mr Collingridge and published by Alfred May and Alfred Ebsworth
+An 1881 woodcut of Singletons Mill at Layburys Creek, Wisemans Ferry NSW, based on a sketch by Mr Collingridge and published by Alfred May and Alfred Ebsworth

 The gap under the mill building, where water flowed to and from the river, can be seen in this image.
 There appears to be heavy vegetation along the river bank that is not seen in other images.
 From Sketches of a trip up the Hawkesbury' first published in The Australasian Sketcher.
 Published by Alfred May and Alfred Martin Ebsworth.
-From the State Library of Victoria.
+State Library of Victoria.

-(3b) Photograph, possibly 1880s or earlier
+(3b) Photograph, possibly 1880s or earlier.

-A rare photograph in the Dharug and Lower Hawkesbury Historical Society collection of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, taken from across the Hawkesbury River
+A rare early photograph in the Dharug and Lower Hawkesbury Historical Society collection of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, taken from across the Hawkesbury River

 This is a detailed early view of the northern side of the mill building.
-The wooden planks of the mill walls are covered with sump oil, which may have been done to preserve the building.
+The wooden planks of the mill walls are covered with oil, which may have been done to preserve the building.
 There is a short low wharf with two white posts in front of the mill building.
 This wharf would have been used by river boats that were delivering wheat and picking up flour.
 The enclosed front verandah of the mill house can also be seen in this image.
 Dharug and Lower Hawkesbury Historical Society collection.

-(3c) **NEW** Drawing by CH Hurt, 1881
+(3c) Drawing by CH Hurt, 1881.

 A drawing by CH Hurt from the Sydney Mail and New South Wales Advertiser in 1881 of Singletons Mill at Laybury Creek, Wisemans Ferry NSW,

-(3d) **NEW** Photograph, about 1893 or 1894.
+(3d) Photograph, about 1893 or 1894.

 An exceptionally detailed photograph of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, from the State Library of NSW